JonJagger/cyber-dojo/readme.txt

   Despite the name "support_filenames" you can symlink a folder if required which can be very handy.
   Not required if you do not need support files.

+"language_name": string
+  The name of the language as it appears in the setup page and also in the info displayed at the top-left of the test page and the dashboard page.
+  Optional.
+Defaults to the name of the folder holding the manifest.json file.

+"test_name": string
+  The name of the unit-test-framework as it appears in the setup page and also in in the info displayed at the top-left of the test page and the dashboard page.
+  Optional.
+Defaults to the same as the unit_test_framework setting (next).

 "unit_test_framework": string
   The name of the unit test framework used.
 This name partially determines the